Information Sheet on Surplus Lines Insurers and Agents

 What regulations are unauthorized insurers subject to?

 The placement of insurance with an unauthorized insurer is subject to ss.
 618.39, 618.41, 618.43, Wis.
 Stat., and s.
 Ins 6.17, Wis.
 Adm.
 Code.
-Risks insured by unauthorized insurers must be placed and serviced by surplus lines agents or brokers.
+Risks insured by unauthorized insurers must be placed and serviced by surplus lines agents.

 No person may do an insurance business in this state if the person knows or should know that the result is or might be the illegal placement of insurance with an unauthorized insurer or the subsequent servicing of an insurance policy illegally placed with an unauthorized insurer.
 Any person violating these conditions is personally liable to any claimant under the policy for any damage proximately caused by the person's violation.
 That damage may include damage resulting from the necessity of placing the insurance with an authorized insurer or the failure of the unauthorized insurer to perform the insurance contract.